flappybird1084/rianb_BSE_Template_Portfolio/index.md

 <br>- Learned how to use facenet-pytorch's MTCNN model to identify and track faces across different frames of photo and video
 <br>- Cropped training and validation images to only the faces, eliminating unnecessary background clutter
 <br>- Trained primary model on top of resnet18 (future ones to be trained on InceptionResnetv1)
+<br>- Set up python3 virtual environments on a linux machine

 <h2>Code</h2>